tomerfiliba/agnos/site/install.rst

 **Dependencies:**

 * `JDK <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_
-  1.5 (also known as "java 5") and up
+  1.5 (also known as "Java 5") and up

 * *Optionally*: The `scons build system <http://www.scons.org/>`_; ``libagnos-java`` uses scons to build itself; of course you can use